 Investment Decisions Based on Returns and the Risks Associated

 Most people park their hard-earned money across asset classes without as much as a second glance at their personal risk-taking capacity.
 And that’s pretty tragic considering that their risk profile would be starkly different from that of their next-door neighbor, on whose recommendation investors tend to buy stocks when we hear that he has made gains of x%!

 Always consider the risk involved while investing in any financial product.
 You should ideally look for sensible, risk-adjusted returns over the long term through a fund house that follows a disciplined research and investment process.
 Look at the track record of the fund house, and the process they have in place to ascertain the risk investors are taking, not how big the fund house is.
 Remember, the returns that a mutual fund could make is not a function of size.
 The Risk-Return analysis is yet an important aspect of mutual fund investing.

 Never assume that funds with higher NAV perform better

 Sometimes you tend to link NAV to absolute returns of a fund.
-Therefore, higher NAV is taken to be synonymous with higher return.
+Therefore, a higher NAV is taken to be synonymous with a higher return.
 This is not necessarily true.
 NAV sure is a tool to measure performance but NAV is not a performance indicator in itself.
-It is change in NAV of two dates that reflects performance of the fund in the period between those dates.
-However it is true that with age the NAV of a fund increases; that’s why older funds tend to have higher NAVs.
-Moreover, the unit price which is below to NAV per unit offers you to buy at discount and that can be a useful metric to measure funds’ performance.
+It is a change in NAV of two dates that reflects the performance of the fund in the period between those dates.
+However, it is true that with age the NAV of a fund increases; that’s why older funds tend to have higher NAVs.
+Moreover, the unit price which is below NAV per unit offers you to buy at discount and that can be a useful metric to measure funds’ performance.